-If you are part of the large majority of people living with diabetes who don’t take any diabetes medication or takes medication like Metformin that doesn’t lower blood sugars instantly, exercise is the easiest way to lower your blood sugar.
+If you don’t take any diabetes medication or takes medication like Metformin that doesn’t lower blood sugars instantly, exercise is the easiest way to lower your blood sugar.

 The first thing to ask yourself is what you are trying to achieve.
 Is the goal to get a high blood sugar down to your preferred range or are you looking to lower your average daily numbers by improving your insulin sensitivity permanently?